 What is epilepsy?

-Epilepsy is not a type of mental illness or intellectual disability.
-It generally does not affect how well you think or learn.
-You can't catch epilepsy from other people (like a cold), and they can't catch it from you.
+Seizures may look scary or strange.
+But they don't make a person crazy, violent, or dangerous.
+You can't catch epilepsy from other people (like you can catch a cold), and they can't catch it from you.

-What causes epilepsy?
+What causes it?

 What are the symptoms?

-How is epilepsy diagnosed?
+How is it diagnosed?

-Your doctor will ask lots of questions to find out what happened to you just before, during, and right after a seizure.
-Your doctor will also examine you and do some tests, such as an EEG.
+Diagnosing epilepsy can be hard.
+Your doctor will ask questions to find out what happened just before, during, and right after a seizure.
+Your doctor will examine you.
+You'll have some tests, such as an electroencephalogram.
 This information can help your doctor decide what kind of seizures you have and if you have epilepsy.

-How is it treated?
+How is epilepsy treated?